Deliberate modification of the skull, also called the “Toulouse deformity.” (Photo: Didier Descouens/WikiCommons CC BY-SA 3.0)

 In Polynesia, the tradition still (rarely) occurs, as it does in the people of Mangbetu tribe, of Congo.
 In Vanuatu, the shape is associated with famous folk heroes and religion.
 A person from Malekula, an island in the Vanuatu chain, told the veteran anthropologist Kirk Huffman: “it originates with the basic spiritual beliefs of our people.
 We see that those with elongated heads are more handsome or beautiful, and such long heads also indicate wisdom.”

-More than a millennia after she died, the ancient aristocratic woman discovered in Alsace isn’t alone.
+More than a millennium after she died, the ancient aristocratic woman discovered in Alsace isn’t alone.
 Like any body modification, beauty is in the eye of the beholder.
 She still has people whose cultures revere the same head-shape and customs as her own.

 (Photo: Wellcome Images, London)